TheYoctoJester/TheYoctoJester.github.io/session_15/main.md

 JPEW: the init system can also be set through the [INIT_MANAGER](https://www.yoctoproject.org/docs/3.1/ref-manual/ref-manual.html#migration-3.0-init-system-selection) variable

-Generally, this session and layer try to adhere to real life best pracises instead of quick demos:
+Generally, this session and layer try to adhere to real life best practises instead of quick demos:

 - a distinct DISTRO configuration is being used
 - a custom image for the mentioned application is created